Notes on the Geography of The West Bank: Southern Countryside

 We move south of Jerusalem now, to the highlands known historically as the Judean Plateau.
 (That's not a name you'll want to use in conversation with Palestinians.)
 At its best, it's a difficult environment for agriculture.

-Southeast of Bethlehem and on the slope down toward the Dead Sea, the land quickly dries, but olives are still planted in this valley that catches some runoff.
-There is terraced wheat upstream, but the crop yield is low at best.
+Southeast of Bethlehem and on the slope down toward the Dead Sea, aridity increases, but olives are still planted in this valley that catches some runoff.
+There is terraced wheat upstream, but the yield is low at best.
 Much of the land is good only for grazing by sheep and goats.

 A similar landscape, marked in the background by the mysterious summit of Herodion, where Herod built a palace.